PelionIoT/mbl-cli/README.md

 $ mbl-cli deploy [source] [address]
 ```

-Where `[source]` is the path to a built application image or the directory of the application source to deploy. `[address]` is the address of he device to deploy to.
+Where `[source]` is the path to a built application image or the directory of the application source to deploy. `[address]` is the address of the device to deploy to.

 _Flags:_
 ```